fdorch/guided-modality-adapter/README.md

-# Speaker embeddings-guided Modality Adapters for SpeechLLMs
+# PyannoteAI-enabled SpeechLLM for SA-ASR